mcconville/blog/_posts/blog/2022-01-04-thirteen-lessons.md

 Regardless of where others see me, I've delivered interface after interface.
 Listening, observing, empathizing.
 Immersing in the rules of the web, of iOS and respecting the human interaction models they put in place.

 I have a hard earned engineering degree.
-And I've paid from my own pocket to study visual and UX design.
-I love learning, i love design.
+I've paid from my own pocket to study visual and UX design.
+I love learning, I love design.

 McQ and Simon saw this in me too.
 They supported my design work, and empowered me to work alongside IBM Design.
 Simon used to tell me that he preferred my work.
 They empowered me.

 I'm glad to have experienced so much support from managers in my life, and really want to pay that forward as a manager myself.

-#### 2014 - Keep making goals for yourself
+#### 2014 - Work towards the role you want

-I think this was the year that IBM eventually took our open source project and turned it into a [Web IDE](https://projects.eclipse.org/projects/ecd.orion), which is still in use today.
+I think this was the year that IBM eventually took our open source project and turned it into a [Web IDE](https://www.ibm.com/garage/method/practices/code/tool_eclipse_orion_web_ide/), which is still in use today.

-It feels amazing to me looking at that web page and realizing that I led design of that.
+It feels amazing to me looking at [this web page](https://cloud.ibm.com/docs/ContinuousDelivery?topic=ContinuousDelivery-web_ide) and realize that I led design of that tool.
 I drew the mockups, reviewed them, tested them, coded aspects of the front end.

 I worked really closely with IBM Design, as a designer.
 With support from my team, I'd worked in a role that had seemed difficult to move to.

-#### 2015 - Never stop experimenting
+#### 2015 - Passion for your work gets noticed

-In 2015 Uwe saw me present my non profit app at an IBM conference.
+In 2015 [Uwe](https://www.linkedin.com/in/uwefassnacht/?originalSubdomain=de) saw me present my non profit app at an IBM conference.
 He asked me immediately after if I'd be open to working as a 'developer advocate' to work with customers, showing them how to build mobile apps on IBM Cloud.
 It was a dream job - where I could bring all of myself as a designer, a developer, a presenter, a traveler ... and an observor.

 I worked with The Gap, The UK Government, KP, ABC, Cigna, Boeing among others.
 I met developers in their labs, all over the US.
 It was enlightening, hearing about their use cases, working on studies, and prototyping apps with them.

+I've been reading, and loving the book ['Unleashed'](https://www.theleadersguide.com) recently.
+The book emphasizes that leadership is about empowering others.
+Uwe  unleashed me - it transformed my work, and helped me see the world.

 #### 2016 - Tap into what makes you tick

-2016 was the year David Bowie died, and somehow a year of reflection for me, in which I built a simple NLP app to reflect on Bowie, and understand why his loss affected me so much.
+2016 was the year David Bowie died, and somehow a year of reflection for me, in which I built a [simple NLP app to reflect on Bowie](https://mcconville.github.io/bowie/), and understand why his loss affected me so much.

 It was in the things that made me tick - words, songs, creativity and design.
-It turned out that my project was an inspiration to others, and helped me travel to present it to the tech community and to businesses around the world.
+It turned out that my project was an inspiration to others too, and helped me travel to present it to the tech community and to businesses around the world.

 This year too, I led a team to create the [Bluemix Mobile app](https://mcconville.github.io/pages/detail.html?project=Pulse), almost as a guerilla project within IBM.
 At the time, no other competitor had a mobile app for thier cloud.
 This app was among the most beautiful apps I've worked on ... yet the leadership of IBM Cloud deprioritized it.
 Today, IBM does not have a mobile cloud app, yet Amazon, Google and MS do.

+Just sayin'!

-#### 2017 - Take community service seriously
+#### 2017 - Give back.
+Take community service seriously

 For the rest of my life I'll be grateful for the gift of the Corportate Service Corps at IBM.
-I spent over a month in Brazil, working with a municipality, sharing my design and development skills and experience with a team there, and opening my eyes to diversity, beauty and struggles in a city in Sao Paulo State.
-I also made [fantastic friends](https://mcconville.github.io/blog/anton/2017/08/23/my-csc-team-mates) who I still chat with, and hope to see again soon.
+I spent over a month in Brazil, working with a municipality, sharing my design and development skills and experience with a young team there, and opening my eyes to diversity, beauty and struggles in a city in Sao Paulo State.

+I'd been selected because of a history of non profit work.

+I made [fantastic friends](https://mcconville.github.io/blog/anton/2017/08/23/my-csc-team-mates) who I still chat with, and hope to see again soon.

-#### 2018 - Focused teams can move mountains
+#### 2018 - Big things can be accomplished by small teams

 After my CSC, I accepted the offer of an engineering management role, and was given a team to rebuild.
 Rebuilding my team was one of the most challenging tasks I've had to do in my career.
 Setting new standards, and upholding goals, while helping the team grow.

 I hadn't been looking for a management role.
 It turned out to be what I needed to be doing.
 I had a lot of accrued experience to empower other people with.
 I realized too that it is what I needed to be doing to grow in myself.

-During this year, we also created a new IBM mobile app, in just 12 weeks, built on IBM Cloud, and approved as an IBM product.
+During this year, we also created a new [IBM mobile app](https://mcconville.github.io/pages/detail.html?project=Developer), in just 12 weeks, built on IBM Cloud, and approved as an IBM product.
 It is still in operation.

-I used scrum training from my time at Nortel, to lead my team and a team of volunteers from five continents in building this app.
+I used scrum training from my time at Nortel, to lead the team and a team of volunteers from five continents, in building this app.
 They stepped up - and showed me how possible it is to build things when there is a clear design, and clear focus.

 I had to stand firm and fight for this app.
-I wish I'd fought more to keep evovling it, because we had so many ideas.
+I wish I'd fought more to keep evovling it, because we had so many fantastic ideas for it.

-#### 2019 - Believe in yourself
+#### 2019 - Believe in yourself, ask difficult questions

 In 2019, I was promoted to Senior Technical Staff Member at IBM.
 It was a surprise to be nominated.
 Ultimately, my preceding years had all the ingredients to be appointed.

-I'm grateful to Amol for recognizing me, to Brad for coaching me, and to Steve for showing me the way, and for being someone at work I could talk entirely openly with.
+I'm grateful to [Amol](https://www.linkedin.com/in/mramoljadhav/) for recognizing me, to [Brad](https://www.linkedin.com/in/brad-topol-6273536/) for coaching me, and to [Steve](https://www.linkedin.com/in/stevemar/?originalSubdomain=ca) for showing me the way, and for being someone at work I could talk entirely openly with.
 Going through this process was transformative for me.
 I owe you.

 Working as an STSM gave me permission to think beyond my team, my org, and to think about the right thing for the company.
-I work that way still, even new to a different company now.
+I work that way now, even though I'm new to a different company.

 I wish, and think in time, that I would have fought more for things that I believed in.
 Becoming a STSM gave me confidence to ask awkward questions ... questions that absolutely should have been asked.
 We should all ask the difficult questions.

 I'd never had the ambition or belief to reach that level, yet now I feel I had naturally reached that level - built the experience, worked with respect, and love of what I do.

-#### 2020 - Make DEI a personal area of growth
+#### 2020 - Make DEI a mission

 Well, 2020 was a year of shocking loss, with Covid-19 and pointedly in the BLM movement.
 IBM made it abundantly clear that diversity and inclusion is fundamental to them.

 I was proud to be associated with their stand.
-I was especially grateful for Willie's leadership and personal advice in this.
+I was especially grateful for [Willie](https://www.linkedin.com/search/results/all/?keywords=willie%20tejada&origin=RICH_QUERY_SUGGESTION&position=1&searchId=5c2b158c-39e7-4a71-a796-39d0ef8e3d67&sid=3Up)'s leadership and personal advice in this.

-I'll spend the rest of my life trying to improve and grow in DEI - it is my priority area of growth.
+I'll spend the rest of my life trying to improve and grow in DEI - it is my priority area of growth, and an area that Google is continually pushing me to grow in - for which I'm really grateful.

 I want to thank my team - Yan, Max, Anthony, Olaf and Julia for being by my side in 2020.
 You made a big difference to me.